DC motors, short for Direct Current motors, are ubiquitous in our modern world, powering everything from industrial machinery to household appliances.

 Characteristics: Shunt DC motors have armature and field windings connected in parallel (shunt).
 They offer good speed regulation

-Application: They often apply to applications where a constant speed is required, such as conveyor belts.
+Application: They often apply to constant-speed applications, such as conveyor belts.

 Compound DC Motors